m4u300101/thesis/readme.md

 relinquish your grip. seeking to direct and control people who you otherwise should not be able to control is highly dishonorable, and use of all techniques enabling a website developer to indirectly control users is very shameful.

-## 5. do not use design templates, useless languange extensions, css frameworks, or pre-built / pre-styled component libraries.
+## 5. do not use design templates, useless language extensions, css frameworks, or pre-built / pre-styled component libraries.

 it is good and often nigh essential to create your own component library for a project. however, it is not acceptable to use pre-created frameworks, such as bootstrap, tailwind, foundation, bulma, or any other thing that provides pre-styled elements. furthermore, do not use pointless libraries such as jquery or lodash. these introduce bloat and discourage skill growth.